Coat of arms of Ukraine: Ukrainian Soviet Socialist Republic

-The coat of arms of the Ukrainian Soviet Socialist Republic was adopted on 14 March 1919, by the government of the Ukrainian Soviet Socialist Republic and subsequently modified on 7 November 1928, 30 January 1937, and 21 November 1949.
-The coat of arms of 1949 is based on the coat of arms of the Soviet Union and features the hammer and sickle with a sunrise on a baroque styled shield crowned with the red star, and having ears of wheat on its outer rims.
+The coat of arms of the Ukrainian Soviet Socialist Republic was adopted on 14 March 1919 by the government of the Ukrainian Soviet Socialist Republic.
+It was modified on 7 November 1928, 30 January 1937, and 21 November 1949.
+The 1949 coat of arms is based on the coat of arms of the Soviet Union and features the hammer and sickle with a sunrise on a baroque-styled shield crowned with the red star, and having ears of wheat on its outer rims.

 The banner bears the Soviet Union state motto ("Workers of the world, unite!") in both the Ukrainian and Russian languages or Ukrainian only on some editions of the emblem.
 The name of the union republic was shown as a Russian acronym on the first emblem edition, on the next two editions as a Ukrainian acronym, while the latest edition contained the actual word "Ukrainian".
 The latest edition of the emblem was the one crowned with the red star which was not featured on previous editions.

 After independence on 24 August 1991, Ukraine retained the Soviet emblem.
 The next year, in 1992, the emblem was changed to the present coat of arms of Ukraine, the tryzub (trident) coat of arms.